nusdistsys/NUS_DYOM/README.md

 ### Contributors/Thank You List

-We would like to thank Zongran, Jian Jie, Thomas, Prof Cristina, Prof Seth and <include list of people>
+We would like to thank Zongran, Jian Jie, Julius, Donald, Arslan, Thomas, Prof Cristina, Prof Seth and everyone else who took part in the 19/20 and 20/21 edition of the DYOM.